-Due to market conditions in Iceland the Company is currently not able to hedge against foreign exchange rate risk as there is no counterparty for forward contracts or other derivatives available in Iceland.
-The Company does hedge a portion of its revenue in USD with borrowings in USD.
-The Company holds USD cash at year end amounting to ISK 764 million (2012: ISK 827 million) for repayments of loans in foreign currencies.
+The Company does not use forward contracts or other derivatives to hedge against foreign exchange rate risk.
+The Company does indirectly hedge a portion of its revenue in USD with borrowings in USD.
+The Company holds USD cash at year end amounting to ISK 807 million (2013: ISK 764 million) for repayments of loans in foreign currencies.